rjkoepp/dwf-books-and-courses/docs/reference/sql/pg-exercises.md

   cd.facilities;
 ```

 The `SELECT` statement is the basic starting block for queries that read information out of the database.
-A minimal select statement is generally comprised of `SELECT [some set of columns] FROM [some table or group of tables]`.
+A minimal `SELECT` statement is generally comprised of `SELECT [some set of columns] FROM [some table or group of tables]`.

 In this case, we want all of the information from the `cd.facilities` table.
 The `FROM` part is easy--we just need to specify the `cd.facilities` table. `cd` is the table's schema (i.e., a term used for a logical grouping of related information in the database).

 Next, we need to specify that we want *all* of the columns.
 Conveniently, there's a shorthand for "all columns": `*`.
 We can use this instead of laboriously specifying all the column names.

+---

 </TabItem>
 <TabItem value='schema' label='Schema Reminder'>